StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 ### StackState Snapshots

 Components and relations can be sent as part of a snapshot.
 A snapshot represents the total state of some external topology.
 By putting components and relations in a snapshot, StackState will persist all the topology elements present in the snapshot, and remove everything else for the topology instance.
-Creating snapshots is facilitated by two functions:
+Creating snapshots is facilitated by two functions, these are already in place in the StackState "Skeleton" check:

-Starting a snapshot can be done with `self.start_snapshot()`.
-Internally the `AgentCheck` interface uses the `get_instance_key` function to uniquely identify this topology instance.
+- `self.start_snapshot()` to start a snapshot.
+Internally, the `AgentCheck` interface uses the `get_instance_key` function to uniquely identify this topology instance.

-Stopping a snapshot can be done with `self.stop_snapshot()`.
+- `self.stop_snapshot()` to stop a snapshot.
 This should be done at the end of the check, after all data has been submitted.

-These are already in place in the StackState "Skeleton" check.
+#### Disable snapshots

+You can disable snapshots by setting `with_snapshots=False` when you define a `TopologyInstance`.
+This replaces the `start`/`stop_snapshot` invocations described above.

 ### Sending Topology